mnagaa/rabbitmq-python-introduction/README.md

 ## Check it

 Now go to http://localhost:15672/. \
-You will see the monitoring/admin pages.
+You will see the monitoring/admin pages with `Username: guest` and `Password: guest`.

 ## Further information